ambroseled/UCFK4-Pong/README.md

 # ENCE260 UCFK4 Assignment - Pong

 A simple implementation of pong using two ucfk4 boards.
-Developers:
+Developed by:
 - Ambrose Ledbrook | 79172462
 - Josh Jarvis |